Can I File for Workers Compensation if the Accident Is My Fault?

 Talk to a Workers Compensation Lawyer Today

-If you are ready to file a claim for workers compensation, regardless of if you were at fault, call (314) 409-7060, 855-40-CRASH, or contact the Dixon Injury Firm today to schedule a free consultations with our experienced Workers Compensation Lawyers.
+If you are ready to file a claim for worker’s compensation, regardless of if you were at fault, call (314) 208-2808, or contact the Dixon Injury Firm today to schedule a free consultation with our experienced Workers Compensation Lawyers.